rbapst/midi/README.md

 # midi
-To do lowlevel IO with a MIDI keyboard
+To do lowlevel IO with a MIDI keyboard.
+Still work in progress